pondrejk/dizzer/chap-definitions.md

 ### Holistic and process-oriented accounts

 Multifaceted phenomena tend to provoke descriptions that contain words like "system" or "process".
-Somewhere behind that lies an idea that a whole more than a sum of its parts^[This is true for systems that express *synergy* or *emergent* behavior.
+Somewhere behind that lies an idea that a whole more than a sum of its parts^[This is true for systems that express *synergy* or *emergent behavior*.
 Over the years, *systems theory* has been used to describe many natural and man-made phenomena in many fields, including geography and cartography.].
 Experts from different fields notice aspects of phenomena that are close to their priorities, interdisciplinary definitions combine such  views.
 Naturally, listing holistic accounts will include topics already mentioned, so pardon some repetition in this section.

 @murthy2014big prepared a taxonomy of big data comprised of: